 Step 3: Calculate Temporary Total Disability Benefits

-Multiply your weekly compensation rate by the number of weeks you were unable to work before reaching MMI.
+Multiply your weekly compensation rate by the number of weeks you couldn't work before reaching MMI.

 Example: $800/week × 40 weeks = $32,000 in TTD benefits